[1] 1

 Usually, a function takes an argument (the input), and returns an output.
 The

 argument is always provided within parentheses.
-The sqrt()
+The sqrt() function, for

 ## [1] 2